Ralhusban/COVID-19/README.md

 I'll try to update and comment the code regularely, nonetheless, it should be clear to the reader.
 Happy to answer any questions.

-Next ambitions in future updates:
-- Similar charts to other US States: Virginia added already
-- Include Canada
-- Properly functioning Choropleth maps (I'm still having trouble with the scale because of NEw York and New Jersey numbers being outliers compared to other states)
-- I'll attempt county level analysis for a few states as well